resilar/HotFinger/README.md

 ## Q&A

-This is "Rants of an Old x86 Assembly Coder" section disguised as "Questions and Answers" section.
-Stop reading.
-Nothing significant follows.
+"Boomer x86 assembly coder rants about modern technology" section disguised as "Questions and Answers".
+Please, for your own sake, stop reading here.

 #### Why x86 assembly in ~~2018~~THE CURRENT YEAR?